Eligibility and FAQs

 This category includes work in all choreographic styles, including mixed-media or multi-genre performance works in which choreography and/or organized movement is primary.
-Choreography performed solely within an instructional/training setting, or for competitions, is not eligible.
+Choreography performed solely within an instructional/training setting; for competitions; or for music videos, TV, and commercial films, is not eligible.

 Crafts/Sculpture: All forms of craft, including ceramics, glass, wood, metal, fiber, textiles, and mixed media.
 This category accepts work in all forms of sculpture, including kinetic works and installations.

 Painting: Painting of any kind upon any surface.

 Photography: Work in traditional and experimental photography or any work in which photography or photographic techniques are pivotal, if not exclusive.